itikaa2008/-Food-Waste-Forecasting-AI-Project-/README.md

 # -Food-Waste-Forecasting-AI-Project-
-AI-powered project predicting food waste to support SDG 2 (Zero Hunger) and SDG 12 (Responsible Consumption).
-Using data science to analyze waste patterns, it helps reduce food loss and promote sustainable consumption by providing actionable insights for better resource management and waste reduction.
+An AI-driven data science project forecasting food waste aligned with SDG 2 (Zero Hunger) and SDG 12 (Responsible Consumption).
+It analyzes waste patterns to enable efficient resource use and reduce food loss, supporting sustainable food management and informed decision-making.